SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 In the case of autobaud, both sides should probably be using this - non-autobaud device would check for framing errors that indicate a need to sync, and then attempt to do so, while the autobaud device would need to watch out for ISFIF, which disables receiving until addressed.

 #### BADSYNC
-In the event of an **inconsistant sync field**, the normal serial receive handler fires.
+In the event of an **inconsistent sync field**, the normal serial receive handler fires.
 It discovers that rather than an RX flag, it was summoned by an error flag.
 However, because there are two

 ### Loopback Mode
 When Loopback mode is enabled, the RX pin is released, and TX is internally connected to Rx.
 This is only a functional loopback test port, because another device couldn't drive the line low without fighting for control over the pin with this device.
 Loopback mode itself isn't very useful.
 But see below.